Seasawher/mathlib4-help/docs/commands.md

 Technically, the command also take an optional `String` argument to fill in the date in `since`.
 However, its use is mostly intended for debugging purposes, where having a variable date would make tests time-dependent.

+## deprecated_module
+Defined in: `Mathlib.Linter.deprecated_modules`

+`deprecated_module "Optional string" (since "yyyy-mm-dd")` deprecates the current module `A` in favour of its direct imports.
+This means that any file that directly imports `A` will get a notification on the `import A` line suggesting to instead import the *direct imports* of `A`.

 ## deriving
 Defined in: `Lean.Parser.Command.deriving`